mathieubossaert/central2pg/README.md

 ) FROM odk_central.donnees_formulaire_sicen
 WHERE prise_image IS NOT NULL;

+/*
+	And here we ull data from the materialiezd view to our internat tool table, to show ODK Collect data within our web internal tool and also QGIS or Redash This function just perform an
+	INSERT INTO table(data_id, col1,col2...)
+	SELECT col_a, col_b,...
+	FROM odk_central.donnees_formulaire_sicen
+	LEFT JOIN data_already_there USING(data_id)
+	WHERE data_already_there.data_id IS NULL --to insert only new datas */
 SELECT odk_central.formulaire_sicen_alimente_saisie_observation_especes();
+/*
 ```

 Functions are created in a schema named "odk_central".
 Adapt it to your needs.